 Generally, technical courses are not transferable as credit toward baccalaureate degrees.
-However, an exception for general elective credit only may be made for no more than 6 hours of technical course credit from an accredited technical school, college, or college of technology with the approval of the advisor, academic dean, the Office of Academic Affairs, and the Registrar through the Completion of a Recommendation for Course Equivalency, Waiver, or Substitution form.
+However, an exception for credit may be made for no more than 12 hours of technical course credit from an accredited technical school, college, or college of technology with the approval of the advisor, academic dean, the Office of Academic Affairs, and the Registrar through the Completion of a Recommendation for Course Equivalency, Waiver, or Substitution form.